mvolkmann/blog/src/oci-smalltalk-article.md

 Everything happens by sending messages to objects.
 The objects decide whether and how to act on the messages.

-Smalltalk was the first programming language to make OOP popular.
+Smalltalk was the first popular OOP.
-In the 1990's the popularity of Smalltalk had risen enough that it was seen as an alternative to C++.
+In the 1990's its popularity had risen to the point that it was seen as an alternative to C++.
 In 1995 Smalltalk had a 15% market share compared to 71% for C++.